omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - send link to email address that will send them to the signup page possibly with their email already entered
   - can possibly have the person who sent the request add info about the requestee
     - gender, first name, last name etc.
-- find a way to add captions to each file uploaded via results
-  - don't really think this is needed as Instagram only allows 1 caption per post.
 - create profanity filter for creating workouts but not results
   - just like movement tags, create function to search for words in workout_text or scaling description
     - if words are found. delete that workout and give popup saying why